RMS Remuera

 The New Zealand Shipping Company, her owners, was founded in New Zealand, but poor ship purchases led to financial problems and it being taken over by British interests.
 It retained the company name through several changes of ownership, with a fleet that was a mixture of cargo ships and combined refrigeration and passenger vessels.
 Remuera was one of the latter.
 The company had a long series of like vessels all with Maori names starting with “R”.
 Why Remuera? – well it was a prestigious address when the ship was launched, and this seems to have been the necessary association.

-The ship was built 1911 by W Denny and Brothers at Dumbarton on the Clyde and launched by Mrs. Arthur Rhodes, the wife of a New Zealand based director of the company.
+The ship was built in 1911 by W Denny and Brothers at Dumbarton on the Clyde and launched by Mrs. Arthur Rhodes, the wife of a New Zealand-based director of the company.
 He was a Christchurch businessman, past MP and past Mayor of Christchurch.

-Until the Panama Canal routing Remuera operated eastwards round the Cape of Good Hope and the Horn homewards.
-Early photographs on the Cape Horn route show icebergs passed at sea, no doubt a worrying sight so soon after Titanic.
+Until the Panama Canal routing Remuera operated eastwards around the Cape of Good Hope and the Horn homewards.
+Early photographs on the Cape Horn route show icebergs passed at sea, no doubt a worrying sight so soon after the Titanic.

-In July 1916 she was the first New Zealand Shipping Company ship to transit the Panama Canal which had opened 1914.
+In July 1916 she was the first New Zealand Shipping Company ship to transit the Panama Canal which had opened in 1914.
 The delay probably relates to the large differential in charges between British and United States ships to which the British Government had objected.
-Thereafter all her voyages were out and back through Panama.
+After that all her voyages were out and back through Panama.

-A major refit converted fuelling from coal to oil in 1921.
+A major refit converted fueling from coal to oil in 1921.
 She was the first oil-fired ship on a direct route to New Zealand.
 The refit also added an extra deck and the accommodation was changed.
-Initially she retained three classes, and this seemed to suit many immigrants that trace their origins back to the ship, but later in her career she was reorganized to two classes, with lesser capacity.
+Initially, she retained three classes, and this seemed to suit many immigrants who trace their origins back to the ship.
+Still, later in her career, she was reorganized into two classes, with lesser capacity.

 Two significant departures were: